 There is a flip side.
 Silicon Valley believes in its ability to change the world far more than its actual ability to do so.
 It's often accused of being out of touch with the real world, of being an isolated bubble.
-Which is why I think it's so important that as many outsiders as possible are encouraged to participate and bring their real world problems to the table.
+Which is why I think it is so important that as many outsiders as possible are encouraged to participate and bring their real world problems to the table.

 Some of the most innovative projects I witnessed were at an event called "Code for India," which partnered programmers in Bangalore with programmers in Google's headquarters at Mountain View.
 It was a sleepless weekend affair of non-stop coding via video link.
-People half my age wrote mobile phone apps for women to report violence, to track and publicize corruption in school infrastructure projects and analyze real-time data from election polling booths.
+People half my age wrote mobile phone apps for women to report violence, to track and publicise corruption in school infrastructure projects and analyse real-time data from election polling booths.

 It was a whirlwind of tech expertise applied to real life situations and problems that people were encountering.
 That's the magic that happens when "East meets tech".